AnaVolkmann/inception/tutorial.md

 7. Root password: Create and record a strong password
 8. Full name: Your name
 9. Username: Your 42 login
-10. User password: Create and record a strong password
+10. User password: Create and record a password
 11. Partitioning: Guided - use entire disk
 12. Partition scheme: All files in one partition
 13. Confirm partitioning: Yes